-lative distribution function (CDF) of the difference between minimum and maximum delays across path segments within each AS in our dataset.
+To address this concern, we plot in Fig. 3 the cumulative distribution function (CDF) of the difference between minimum and maximum delays across path segments within each AS in our dataset.
 For a path segment for which we have multiple measurements we use the median delay.
-The number of ASes plotted is 10, 368, that is 4,010 fewer than the total in our Ark dataset: the excluded 4,010 ASes are all stub ASes and have just one path segment.
+The number of ASes plotted is 10,368, that is 4,010 fewer than the total in our Ark dataset: the excluded 4,010 ASes are all stub ASes and have just one path segment.

-About 61% of the ASes included in the plot have differences smaller than 1 ms. Between 1 ms to 100 ms, the number of ASes grows steadily from 61% to 82%, and then beyond 100 ms, there is a noticeable jump at 3s (due to the default traceroute timeout).
+About 61% of the ASes included in the plot have differences smaller than 1 ms. Between 1 and 100 ms, the number of ASes grows steadily from 61% to 82%, and then beyond 100 ms, there is a noticeable jump at 3 s (due to the default traceroute timeout or an artifact of a particular model of consumer routers as these RTTs are found in a few ASes.).

-In 18% of ASes, the delay difference within an AS is greater than 100 ms. For those ASes (for delay within an AS varies widely), finding the closest point to the queried host along the path segments should lead to improved accuracy in delay estimation.
+In 18% of ASes, the delay difference within an AS is greater than 100 ms. In Fig. 4, we plot the CDF of how many times larger is the maximum delay than the minimum delay within each AS in our data set (calculated by the maximum delay divided by the minimum delay).
+We see that for 10% of ASes, the maximum delays are more than ten times larger than the minimum delays.
+For those ASes (for delay within an AS varies widely), finding the closest point to the queried host along the path segments should lead to improved accuracy in delay estimation.

-5.3 Preference Rule #2: Destination-Bound Path Segments
+5.3.
+Preference rule #2: destination-bound path segments

 Routing decisions in the Internet are made at every hop based on the destination.
-As demonstrated by the second example of Figure 2(c), the original traceroute from which a segment is derived helps both in reducing the list of candidates as well as improving the delay estimate.
+As demonstrated by the second example of Fig. 2(c), the original traceroute from which a segment is derived helps both in reducing the list of candidates as well as improving the delay estimate.